 The other big neighbour of the ASEAN region has published plans to connect Delhi with Hanoi via Myanmar, Thailand, and Laos.
 Another suggested line was connecting Kunming to Kolkata, which would travel through Myanmar and Bangladesh.

 [Delhi to Hanoi?
 Sure, why not.]

 There are over 17,000 islands that make up Indonesia (depending on which method of counting islands is used).
 Of those islands, 922 are inhabited, and of those only a few are feasible for railways.
 There are currently railways on two islands (Java and Sumatra), with plans for railways on four more (Batam, Bali, Sulawesi, and Kalimantan in Indonesian Borneo).

-Java already has a good rail network, so the bulk of the work there is turning single track lines into double tracks.
-The big ticket item is a high speed train between Jakarta and Bandung.
+Java already has a good rail network, so the bulk of the work there is turning single-track lines into double tracks.
+The big-ticket item is a high-speed train between Jakarta and Bandung.

 Batam is an island just below Singapore, and about the same size.
 The railway would resemble a city metro system so I’ve left that off the map.
 The details are in the reference links below if you want to read more.

-Out of all the proposed lines that have been proposed, the Bali plans might be the most implausible.
+Out of all the proposed lines that have been proposed, the Bali railway might be the most implausible.
 One report in 2011 said a 560km line could be built by 2014 for US$810 million, which even in 2011 dollars is absurdly cheap.
 Also building 2km of railway a day through land that hasn’t been acquired is doubly fanciful.
-Even if you had one of these mesmerising European track-laying machines you wouldn’t get it done it that time.
+Even if you had one of these mesmerising European track-laying machines you wouldn’t get it done in that time.

 The last reported plan has a railway running from a new airport that will be built in the sea off northern Bali 😯 .